j2thex/j2thex.github.io/collections/_posts_en/2025-01-01-motivation-in-companies.md

 From my experience, many companies fail because they lack structured incentives that could better align employee goals with company objectives, ultimately stunting growth.

-## The right way to harness motivation
+## The right way to harness stimulation

-The right way to harness motivation is to be consistent and intentional.
+The right way to harness stimulation is to be consistent and intentional.
 Companies must implement structured short-term, mid-term, and long-term incentive programs to maintain consistent motivation and alignment with company goals.
 Unlike sporadic rewards, structured incentives create a predictable path that keeps employees focused and engaged.

 > **Pro Tip:** Keep an open "Improvements Board" where anyone can post an idea for boosting motivation.
 No manager filtering—just let people speak up and share ideas.